 Focus on Value Addition

-Your content should never only entertain but should also inform the readers about something, giving them real value.
-Some examples can be writing actionable tips, and insights, or solving a particular problem the audience faces.
+Your content should not only entertain but also inform the readers about something, giving them real value.
+Some examples can be writing actionable tips, insights, or solving a particular problem the audience faces.

 Monitor Engagement & Feedback